Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Linear Nash Equilibria

 Theorem~\ref{thm:main} reveals that for the case with an i.i.d. two-dimensional symmetric source, there always exists an informative linear Nash equilibrium.
 When $n>2$, it is possible to apply the linear policy in Theorem~\ref{thm:main} for pairs of random variables to obtain a linear Nash equilibrium as we can obtain decoupled two-dimensional cheap talk problems.
 For instance, if $n=2k$ for some $k>2$, then revealing all or a subset of the random variables $M_2-M_1$, $M_4-M_3$, $\dots$, $M_{2k}-M_{2k-1}$ yields a Nash equilibrium.
 In this case, the encoder reveals at most $n/2$ dimensions.
-In the following theorem, we show that a joint encoding policy can be applied to obtain a Nash equilibrium where the encoder reveals $(n-1)$ dimensions. \begin{thm} Consider the $n$-dimensional cheap talk problem involving an i.i.d. source with a symmetric distribution.
-Then, there exists a Nash equilibrium with a linear encoding policy where the encoder reveals all or a subset of $(n-1)$ dimensions completely in a transformed coordinate system. \end{thm} \begin{pf} If the encoder uses $M_1,\dots,M_{\tilde{n}}$ with $\tilde{n}<n$ in constructing its linear policy as described below and gives no information related to $M_{\tilde{n}+1},\dots,M_n$, then we obtain a linear Nash equilibrium where the encoder reveals $(\tilde{n}-1)$ dimensions completely.
-Suppose without loss of generality that $\mathbb{E}[M_1]=0$.
-We first apply a linear transformation of variables.
-In a similar manner to the two-dimensional case, we obtain an equivalent problem in a transformed coordinate system.
-In particular, let
+In the following theorem, we show that a joint encoding policy can be applied to obtain a Nash equilibrium where the encoder reveals $(n-1)$ dimensions.
+The proof appears in Appendix~\ref{proof:sym}.